 The University’s Severe Weather Assessment Team (SWAT) is responsible for monitoring winter weather to determine if changes to operations on Grounds are necessary.
 Members of the group listen closely to weather forecasts throughout the season, and the University activates SWAT as needed when a winter storm watch or warning is issued.

-Last winter, the Severe Weather Assessment Team responded to a total of five winter storms which resulted in 12 impacted days on Grounds The storm that occurred during the span of February 10-14, 2021, brought three separate waves of wintry precipitation in five days.
+In the winter of 2020-2021, the Severe Weather Assessment Team responded to a total of five winter storms which resulted in 12 impacted days on Grounds The storm that occurred during the span of February 10-14, 2021, brought three separate waves of wintry precipitation in five days.
 Last season was unique due to already-modified operations caused by the COVID pandemic, where 85 percent of classes were offered virtually.